LaputanMachines/website/_posts/2024/2024-11-02-developer-skills-and-ai-convenience.md

 ---
 layout: post
 title: "Are We Sacrificing Developer Skills for AI Convenience?"
-description: "After attending All Things Open, I've been thinking a lot about the mass acceptance of tools like Copilot and their effects on our personal development.
-AI tools like GitHub Copilot boost coding efficiency but risk eroding core skills, especially for new developers.
-Are we trading deep understanding for convenience?"
 tags: [Copilot, Development, AI, Models, LLM, IDE, Skill Building, Velocity]
 author: admin
 ---